Crabman-DF-Mods/dwarven-wilds/README.md

   - Magic based on green flames and dreams/sleep, which will enable them to enter a shared "dream world" and keep their souls in green flames.
 They can reside in the dream world even after their physical body dies, so long as their flame is still lit.

   - Permanently "cloak" objects/areas, which makes them invisible/dark, silent (trapping all sounds inside the cloak), and can be used to hide other magical signals from escaping the cloak.
 To be clear, it's possible to uncloak the places, but by "permanent" I just mean it doesn't wear off or require active sustaining.
+This would definitely _not_ be something nomai can see through with their third eye.

   - Make objects/mechanisms that are triggered or controlled by light.
 Ideally this wouldn't be actual magic, but such a construction will probably have to be implemented in DF using magic.